briatte/srqm/Programs/README.md

 ## `stab`

-Produces summary statistics and correlation matrix tables in the format required for course research projects.
-The command was built on top of the `tsst` command to improve student reports of summary statistics.
+Produces summary statistics and correlation matrix tables in plain text format, for maximum compatibility with text and spreadsheet editors (the course recommendation is to use Google Documents).

 The basic syntax for `stab` is:

-	stab using week8 [aw,fw], su(v1 v2) corr fr(v3 v4) ttest prtest by() [f(0) replace]
+	stab using week8 [aw,fw] [, su(v1 v2) corr fr(v3 v4) ttest by(varname) f(0) replace]

-The `su` option is meant produces five-number summaries out of continuous variables.
-The `fr` option produces frequencies out of categorical variables.
-Both results are combined in a single table.
+The `su` option produces five-number summaries for continuous variables.
+The `fr` option produces frequencies for categorical variables.
+Both results are combined into a single table.

-The `by(varname)` option can create multiple tables based on the categories of `varname`.
+The `by(varname)` option creates multiple tables based on the categories of `varname`.
 The `corr` option adds a correlation matrix of the continuous variables specified in `su`.

-The `ttest` option adds *t*-tests for all groups.
+Less frequent options are `ttest` to add *t*-tests for all groups, and `float(n)` to modify the level of decimal precision.

 ## `tsst`

 Produces a simple table of summary statistics as required for the course research project.
 The code draws on [a tutorial by Ben Jann](http://www.stata.com/meeting/uk09/uk09_jann.pdf).

-The command is very barebones and means 'tabbed summary statistics table' because it produces tab-separated values in plain text format, for maximum compatibility with text and spreadsheet editors.
+The command is very barebones and means 'tabbed summary statistics table' because it produces tab-separated values

 The basic syntax for `tsst` is: